Back to Blog

 What is the best AI software for family law firms?

 The best AI software for family law firms is purpose-built for family law workflows, not adapted from general legal tech.
 It automates document drafting and financial disclosures, manages multi-party case coordination, guides client intake, and integrates with court-specific form requirements.
-General platforms like Clio and MyCase handle broad practice management well.
-But they weren't designed for the document complexity, emotional intensity, and timeline sensitivity that family law requires.

 Family law has specific operational demands that general tools don't account for:

 High form volume per case.
 A simple uncontested California divorce requires a minimum of 10-15 court forms plus financial attachments.
 Add children or significant assets and that number climbs past 20 before discovery even begins.
-The financial disclosure package alone (FL-140, FL-142, FL-150) requires two rounds with attachments for every asset category: deeds, mortgage statements, bank accounts, retirement documents, vehicle titles, investment accounts, insurance policies.
-For an average household, that stack is "anywhere from a half inch to a 1-inch thick".

 Multi-party coordination.
 Attorneys, clients, opposing counsel, courts, mediators, financial advisors, and sometimes guardian ad litems are all moving at different speeds, all needing different information, all creating opportunities for things to fall through.